 Universal Studios Florida opened June 7, 1990 and welcomed nearly 11 million visitors in 2019, making it the most visited non-Disney theme park in America.
 Its sister park, Universal's Islands of Adventure opened in 1999, creating an expanded Universal Orlando Resort.

-Our recommendations below come from our annual survey of Theme Park Insider newsletter subscribers.
+Our recommendations below come from our ongoing survey of Theme Park Insider readers.
 Locations with star ratings ★ ranked especially highly among our readers.
-Click here to subscribe to our free, twice-weekly email of theme park news and to participate in the next ranking survey.
+Vote here to take part in our surveys and submit your picks for top attractions.

-Before you go: Get your tickets in advance, but note that you do not need to reserve a specific date for your visit.
+Before you go: Get your tickets in advance.
 Note that you will need a Park-to-Park ticket (Universal's term for what Disney calls a Park Hopper) to ride the Hogwarts Express, which shuttles riders between Islands of Adventure and Universal Studios Florida.
 If you don't care about Hogwarts Express, do the one park per day Base Ticket if you would prefer.
 Once you have your tickets, download and create an account on the Universal Orlando app [Apple | Android], which you will use for Universal's Virtual Line for select rides and Mobile Ordering for food.

-Universal offers a paid front-of-line ticket called Universal Express but the resort gives that access away for no extra charge to guests at its Premier hotels (listed above).
+Universal offers a paid front-of-line ticket called Universal Express, but the resort gives that access away for no extra charge to guests at its three Premier hotels: Portofino Bay, Hard Rock, and Royal Pacific.
 With Universal Express Unlimited benefits starting at $90 per person per day for everyone else, you might find splurging to stay at one of Universal's top three hotels well worth the higher room prices.
 You get the front-of-line benefit from the day you check in until the day you check out, so a one-night stay at a Premier hotel gets everyone in your family (up to five people) free Universal Express Unlimited access for two days.
-Follow the links in the "Universal Orlando Resort hotels" section above to check prices and book.

 Morning of your visit: If you are not staying at a Premier hotel, wait to make a decision about buying Universal Express until you get into the park and see what the day's crowd level is actually like.
 Look at the posted wait times on the Universal Orlando app, and if they seem reasonable to you, skip the upcharge.
 If you want the front-of-line access, you can buy Universal Express inside the park near the front gate and at designated shops.
 If you have Universal Express - whether from your hotel or through a direct purchase - you don't need to worry about strategy.
 Just ride what you want, when you want to.